zaveriadi7/Tasknest/README.md

 This will start the app on http://localhost:3000.

 6. Visit the App
 Open your browser and visit http://localhost:3000.
-You will be able to:

-Create new tasks with a file upload.
-View tasks, update them with new files, or delete them.
-Preview and download files attached to tasks.
-File Upload
-This app uses Multer to handle file uploads.
-The uploaded files are stored in the uploads/ directory on the server(coming soon).